-SCDHEC considers four main issues when evaluating impacts.
-According to SCDHEC Regulation 61-101, these include whether the activity is water dependent, the intended purpose of the activity, whether there are feasible alternatives to the activity, and all potential water quality impacts associated with the project.13 SCDHEC will review and evaluate the proposed project for consistency with Section 401 of the Clean Water Act.
+SCDHEC considers four main issues when evaluating impacts for a proposed project.
+According to SCDHEC Regulation 61-101, these include determining if the project is water dependent, the project's intended Purpose, if there are feasible alternatives to the project, and an evaluation of the potential water quality impacts.17 SCDHEC will review and evaluate the proposed project for consistency with Section 401 of the Clean Water Act.